helmetjs/hsts/README.md

 [![Build Status](https://travis-ci.org/helmetjs/hsts.svg?branch=master)](https://travis-ci.org/helmetjs/hsts)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-**Trying to prevent:** Users viewing your site on HTTP instead of HTTPS.
-HTTP is pretty insecure.

-**How this mitigates this:** This middleware adds the `Strict-Transport-Security` header to the response.
+This middleware adds the `Strict-Transport-Security` header to the response.
 This tells browsers, "hey, only use HTTPS for the next period of time". ([See the spec](http://tools.ietf.org/html/draft-ietf-websec-strict-transport-sec-04) for more.)

 This will set the Strict Transport Security header, telling browsers to visit by HTTPS for the next ninety days: